Livox-SDK/LIO-Livox/README.md

 ```

 ## Notes:
-The current version of the system is only adopted for Livox Horizon.
+The current version of the system is only adopted for Livox Horizon and Livox HAP.
 In theory, it should be able to run directly with a Livox Avia, but we haven't done enough tests.
 Besides, the system doesn't provide a interface of Livox mid series.
 If you want use mid-40 or mid-70, you can try [livox_mapping](https://github.com/Livox-SDK/livox_mapping).

 The topic of point cloud messages is /livox/lidar and its type is livox_ros_driver/CustomMsg. \